 After the procedure you will be transferred to the recovery area where you can rest.

-You should be able to go home the same day, after you have passed urine.
+You should be able to go home the same day, after you have recovered from the anaesthetic and passed urine.
+However, your doctor may recommend that you stay a little longer.